nmagee/ds3022-data-project-3/Airspace-Transition-Analysis/README.md

 **What challenges did this data choice present in data gathering, processing and analysis, and how did you work through them?
 What methods and tools did you use to work with this data?**

-\tThis data choice presented a number of challenges, at all stages of ELT + Analysis.
+&emsp;This data choice presented a number of challenges, at all stages of ELT + Analysis.

-\tAt the gathering/extraction stage, understanding the query parameters and rate limits was a significant challenge.
+&emsp;At the gathering/extraction stage, understanding the query parameters and rate limits was a significant challenge.
 The 4,000 API credits per day limit and the fact that the credits per API call varied depending on the total area of the call forced me to make a choice between analyzing a small area at high frequency, or a large area at a lowwer frequency.
 I made the decision to analyze a larger area (the Continental U.S) at low frequency (1 call every 90 seconds), which allowed me to ensure I would never go over the rate limit.
 Similarly, API access tokens lasted only 30 minutes, so I had to include a step in my producer script to check if my token was valid, and request a new one if it was not.
 I used Kafka to

 ## Analysis